Omni Binaural Microphone

 Beck: Hello, Again.

-The Omni Binaural comes standard with 8 Primo EM172 microphone capsules.
+The Omni Binaural microphone comes standard with 8 Primo EM172 microphone capsules.

 Unity Script and Audio Download